pairinteraction/pairinteraction/docs/installation/advanced/pip_build.rst

 .. note::

-    If you do not want to modify the source code and just want to use the most recent version of pairinteraction, you can install pairinteraction directly from the :github:`GitHub <>` repository by running ``pip install git+https://github.com/pairinteraction/pairinteraction``.
+    If you do not want to modify the source code and just want to use the most recent version of PairInteraction, you can install PairInteraction directly from the :github:`GitHub <>` repository by running ``pip install git+https://github.com/pairinteraction/pairinteraction``.

-If not stated otherwise, all commands should be executed from inside the virtual environment and the root directory of the pairinteraction repository.
+If not stated otherwise, all commands should be executed from inside the virtual environment and the root directory of the PairInteraction repository.

 .. _pip: https://pypi.org/project/pip/